-When it comes to submitting your product to one of our As Seen On TV (ASOTV) searches, the first thing that may come to mind is seeing your product on an infomercial.
+How familiar are you with the As Seen on TV process?
+Like many things in life, As Seen on TV is more than what meets the eye.
+When it comes to submitting your product to our As Seen On TV (ASOTV) Open Search, the first thing that may come to mind is seeing your product in a DRTV spot.
 Many of you have even expressed to us that when we announce an Edison Nation member’s idea has reached stage G8 and will go into an ASOTV option period (like our most recent announcement for Edison Nation Member, Marvin Blaine) this is typically what is believed to be the next step.

-While infomercials are certainly a large (and well-known) aspect of the ASOTV package, there are many steps that must take place between receiving an ASOTV option and reaching this stage.
-We sat down with Edison Nation’s in-house DRTV Manager, Anna Schau and Intellectual Property Manager, Scott Dromms to answer your questions regarding what the ASOTV option really means.
+While DRTV spots are certainly a large (and well-known) aspect of the ASOTV package, there are many steps that must take place between receiving an ASOTV option and reaching this stage.
+We sat down with Edison Nation ASOTV Director, Anna Curry and Intellectual Property Manager, Scott Dromms to answer your questions regarding what submitting to our As Seen on TV Open Search really means.

 Q. How is an ASOTV search different from the typical Edison Nation Live Product Searches?